jsmreese/moment-duration-format/README.md

 require("moment-duration-format");
 ```

-The plugin does not export anything, so there is no need to assign the require output to a variable.
+The plugin returns the init function so that duration format can be initialized on other moment instances.

 The plugin depends on moment.js, which is not specified as a package dependency in the currently published version.